 8 For now we live, if you are standing fast in the Lord.

 9 For what thanksgiving can we return to God for you, for all the joy that we feel for your sake before our God,

 10 as we pray most earnestly night and day that we may see you face to face and supply what is lacking in your faith? – 1 Thessalonians 3:1-10

-I like the emotions, the self sacrificial love, flowing from faith.
-Paul has so much love for the church at Thessalonica.
+I like the emotions, the self-sacrificial love, flowing from faith.
+Paul has so much love for the church in Thessalonica.
 Paul Silus and Timothy visited there on Paul’s second ministry journey.
-Having been called in a dream to go to Macedonia they were imprisoned in Philippi then went to Thessalonica After three weeks ministry there, they were sent away by the church for their own safety following a riot (Acts 15).
+Having been called in a dream to go to Macedonia they were imprisoned in Philippi and then went to Thessalonica.
+After three weeks of ministry there, they were sent away by the church for their safety following a riot (Acts 15).
 The church was strong in persecution but the town was recorded as not being as open-minded as the next place they visited, Berra.
 Timothy and Silus went back and continued to minister for a while.
 In verse 6 Paul longs to see the Thessalonians again.
 He did visit again as part of his third missionary journey.
-Just imagination the hardships Paul and his companions suffered during these journeys.
+Just imagine the hardships Paul and his companions suffered during these journeys.
 In 2 Cor 11:25 Paul says he was shipwrecked three times!
 And that is before the shipwreck on his journey to Rome.
-No wonder he said we have the sentence of death in us so we would not trust in ourselves but in God who raises from the dead.
-(2 Cor 1 :9).
+No wonder he said we have the sentence of death in us so we would not trust in ourselves but in God who raises us from the dead.
+(2 Cor 1:9).
 Paul coped with his tribulations through a self-sacrificial love flowing from faith.

 11 Now may our God and Father himself, and our Lord Jesus, direct our way to you,

 12 and may the Lord make you increase and abound in love for one another and for all, as we do for you,